ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-6/README.md

 ## Breaking changes

 There are no breaking changes in this release.
+However, there is a migration will run, and the QUIC transport has changed protocol versions.